 17. Curved Wood Covering

 Working wood into a pavilion, or any other curved shape is much easier than it looks.
 It gives your pergola a graceful appearance with just a little extra effort.

 Wood always needs a protective veneer, it doesn’t weather the rains that much.
 The woodwork covering is so pretty, you would naturally want to keep it in good shape for as long as possible.

 You don’t need a very solid wood or metal structure to grow a creeper.
-That’s why it could be a very economical solution for a budget-friendly pergola.
-The effect you get, however, is fantastic and fairytale like.
+That’s why this diy pergola could be a very economical solution for a budget-friendly pergola.
+The effect you get from the climbing vine, however, is fantastic and fairytale-like.

 This solution is obviously seasonal, it takes time to grow the creeper, and it needs constant gardening.
 I have to say though that each and every one of these tasks is a lot of fun, and watching your plant as it grows day by day is total bliss.

 This shading choice is lovely in every way!

 Using natural materials in your projects is always lovely and eco-friendly.
 This pergola idea automatically gives the vibe of vacations and leisure!
 It will let in the sun and the air but in a filtered and enjoyable manner.